siteknower/crystisAngular/README.md

 It’s the only known solution globally that bridges the gap between Crystal Reports and Angular frameworks, making it a game-changer for developers looking to incorporate advanced reporting capabilities.

+**No Additional Installations Required:**
+One of the key benefits of crystis is that **you do not need to have Crystal Reports or Crystal Reports Runtime installed** on your system.
+Everything required to generate and display reports is handled seamlessly by the library, making the setup lightweight and hassle-free.

 Check out the live demo of **crystis** [here](https://www.siteknower.com/sample1).

 Features